2021 Ghana Women's FA Cup: Quarter-finals

-The draw of the quarter final was held on 4 June 2021 in the studio of StarTimes Adepa channel 247 and Max TV.
-Four matches were expected to be played at this stage and the balloting was done having teams in the Northern and Southern zone put together in one pot.
-Teams in both Northern and Southern zones had the opportunity to play against each other respectively.
-Matches for this round were scheduled for the weekend of 11-14 June 2021.
+The draw for this round was held on 4 June 2021 in the studio of StarTimes Adepa channel 247 and Max TV.
+The balloting was done having teams in the Northern and Southern zone put together in one pot.
+There were no restrictions for teams in both the Northern and Southern zones to play against each other.
+The matches were played from 11 to 14 June 2021.